Quick links:

 Entrances and exits are controlled by staff.
 The outdoor spaces for the residents are enclosed by fencing.
 The facility also has agreements with local law enforcement to assist as needed.
 Staff are trained in de-escalation strategies and emergency management processes to minimize calls to law enforcement and the fire department.

-Every unit with the exception of Oak is located behind fencing and a secured gate.
+Every unit except for Oak is located behind fencing and a secured gate.
 No one is able to enter Maple Lane Campus without authorization.

 No services are provided for people who are not living at the facility.
 Maple Lane is a closed campus with no public restrooms, shelter services, or behavioral health services that can be accessed by the public.
-This is a controlled secure environment with a specific population serving people committed or adjudicated to DSHS’s care and custody to provide inpatient treatment.
-Visitors are limited to friends and family and visits must be scheduled.
+This is a controlled secure environment for people receiving inpatient treatment from DSHS.
+Visits are limited to friends and family and must be scheduled.